JacquesCarette/Drasil/code/Drasil.md

   definitions and relations (and more - see the comments in the file).

 - **Chunk/Relation**: A concept and a relation.
 Used (currently) by general definition.

+- **Chunk/GenDefn**: General Definition.
+See wiki for current thoughts on that.
+  A relation concept that may have units, but also a derivation, references, a label and notes.

+- **Chunk/DefinedQuantity**: Very weirdly named, since the 'definition' here is that from Concept, i.e. just a Sentence.
+Basically join(Concept,Quantity).